 Baked Anelletti is based on three classic ingredients: the Anelletti pasta, vegetables, and meat sauce.
 Some cooks use eggplant, while others use zucchini, or peas as their vegetables.
 Other versions add hard-boiled eggs, diced up pieces of salami, or even Primo Sale cheese, a young pecorino that is produced in the islands of Sicily and Sardinia.
 I, personally, like the classic version of this dish.
 Once you’ve compiled all the ingredients, this is a very easy pasta dish to make and it is absolutely heavenly- just like the “halo” shaped Anelletti would suggest.

 If you are planning to visit Sicily anytime soon, you are sure to encounter some version of the Baked Anelletti.
 If you are not, don’t worry; you can always make this recipe at home and still have a very tasty Sicilian experience.
-It is definitely a fun recipe to make AND to eat!
+It is definitely a fun recipe to make and to eat!

 This recipe also offers two nice options for presentation.
-You can bake it in a round cake pan and invert onto a serving dish; this way looks very impressive served family-style.
+You can bake it in a round cake pan and invert it onto a serving dish; this way looks very impressive served family-style.
 Or, if you want to get a little fancier, you can bake it in individual molds and serve them a little more jazzed up.
 Either way, this dish will bring a little taste of the Palermo area of Sicily into your home.

 - 2 tablespoons of Extra Virgin olive oil